 Nanit Baby Monitor Review

 The Nanit Smart Baby Monitor is the best baby monitor of 2018.
+You can also see who are the top products for 2021 at this top 10 baby monitor list.
 It’s expensive, but its price is justified if you care about the data-driven insights it will give you every day.
 The picture quality is outstanding, clearly surpassing all the other baby monitors on the market at the moment.
 It’s easy and safe to install.
 Its mobile app is intuitive to use.
 And it comes with tons of helpful little features, such as room temperature and humidity tracker.
 No wonder people call it the “Tesla of baby monitors“.

 Warning: I have to admit that at Baby Monitor Mall, we’re all a bit geeky.
 We are very much aware of our bias towards new tech stuff that can help improve our lives.
 But we also recognize that tech gadgets aren’t for everyone.

 If you’re comfortable with the latest smart devices and want to discover the best in high-tech baby monitor, keep reading.
 But if you aren’t, I suggest you skip this review altogether and check our review of the Infant Optics DXR-8, or the Bebcare Motion video monitor, or the Angelcare AC517 instead.
 The Infant Optics is a much more straightforward digital baby monitor at a reasonable price and comes with a cool interchangeable camera lens.
 The Bebcare Motion is the best baby monitor of 2020, and comes with a plethora of features and safety design.

 With that said, let’s dive in our review of the Nanit Smart camera to see if machine learning could really help you and your baby sleep better.